Guest Author API Last updated on April 10, 2025

 Microservices are becoming increasingly popular these days.
 A microservice is an architectural approach to software development that regards a software application as a series of independent services.
 And all of these services are connected using well-defined APIs, which also enables them to communicate with each other.
 Indeed, businesses can effectively leverage microservices best practices to offer a large array of benefits, but building microservices comes with its own set of challenges.

-In this article, we are going to discuss some common problems you might face during the development and usage of microservices and how to solve them.
+In this article, we are going to discuss some common problems you might face during the development and usage of microservices.
+Additionally, we are going to suggest ways to address these issues, with a focus on novel methods powered by artificial intelligence (AI) and machine learning (ML).

 Top microservices challenges and solutions